ddabapps/bdiff/README.md

 Both programs are packaged together in a zip file.
 There is one zip file for the 32 bit Windows version and another for the 64 bit Windows version.
 Download the desired version and unzip the file.

-Copy the both executable files to the required location.
+Copy both executable files to the required location.
 Always place both programs in the same directory.
 No further installation is required.

 You may want to modify the Windows PATH environment variable to include the location of the programs.